How to Use a Boolean in Python? (With Examples)

 You now know how to use boolean expressions in Python by using them in loops, controlling for loops, function parameters, and the overall basics.
 Although these are the very basics, by properly going through it you’ll be well on your way to being an expert in using boolean expressions in Python.
 To add to this knowledge, look for more complex functions of these boolean expressions in Python and practice with real-world examples.
 Happy learning and happy coding!

-If you found this guide helpful, look at our guide on how to manage conda environments.
+If you found this guide helpful, look at our guide on how to manage conda environments and how to install Anaconda on Ubuntu 22.04.

 Shanika is a technical consultant and writer with over eight years of experience as a software engineer in the IT sector.
 Her professional journey started as a software engineer with WSO2.
 At the same time, she started working as a freelancer on Upwork.
 She has collaborated with numerous companies throughout her freelance career, including Digication, Splunk, BMC.com, Filestack, APILayer, Flosum, Blazemeter, Sencha, and over twenty others.
 Having opportunities to work with various companies in different roles has allowed her to amass a wealth of experience.
 Shanika is an expert in web development, programming, Java, Python, React, Cypress, CI/CD, Docker, and Kubernetes,m.
 She has significantly contributed to developing products such as IAM solutions, APIs, OCR technologies, test management systems, and front-end frameworks throughout her career.
 She has also produced blog articles, tutorials, user guides, product documentation, and many other documents, as well as consulting companies to enhance their productivity.
 Overall, Shanika brings together the experience of a web developer, automation engineer, DevOps developer, software consultant, and technical writer, which is the main reason behind her success as a freelancer.
 Shanika received her B.Sc.
 (Hons) in Computer Science from University of Moratuwa, Sri Lanka and resides in Colombo, Sri Lanka.